boost-gil/gil-contributions-archive/gil_2/readme.txt

-The GIL ( Generic Image Library ) extension provides a user with the abilities to read and write various image formats.
+The IO GIL ( Generic Image Library ) extension provides a user with the abilities to read and write various image formats.
 Please read the documentation first before using it.
 A short introduction will be provided below.